socrata/odn-backend/README.md

 simply run `npm install` from within the project directory to install all dependencies.

+The ODN backend uses syntactic features of ES6 that are only available in recent versions of Node, so it may fail to run with older versions.
+Make sure that you use the Node version specified in `package.json` (currently `6.2.2`).
+You can check your node version using `node --version`.

 ### Memcached

 The ODN backend uses [memcached](https://memcached.org/)